treehouses/treehouses.github.io/pages/blog/20201216-securityscan.md

 The scan that we will use for the purpose of this blog can be found [here](https://github.com/treehouses/remote/releases/download/v6042/6042-security-scan.pdf)

-After downloading the PDF of the security scan with version 6042, please have it side-by-side as you are reading through what's to follow below.
+After downloading the PDF of the security scan with version 6042, please have it side-by-side as you are reading through what's to follow:

 ### The Front Page